|

 The constitution affirms the rights of PEOPLE to own

 guns.
-(Recently affirmed by the Supreme Court.)
+(Affirmed by the Supreme Court.)

 -